Riddick Bowe vs. Andrew Golota: The Fight

 In the opening round, Golota took advantage of Bowe being overweight and came out firing.
 Golota was able to land his jab at a constant rate and landed nearly half of his 69 punches in the first round while Bowe was only able to land 17.
 The two men would have a close round 2 with both men landing powerful shots on one another, but Golota regained control in round 3 and pushed the action further in round 4.
 Bowe was looking overmatched and an upset was becoming more and more likely for the Polish contender as the fight progressed.
 Bowe did not have an answer for Golota and was clearly out of shape and struggling as the fight advanced into the middle rounds.

-However, Golota's fouling tendencies caused an issue.
-He landed shots to Bowe's testes in the second and third rounds, garnering warnings from referee Wayne Kelly.
-Then, in the fourth, Golota hit Bowe in the testes so hard that he dropped to the canvas.
-Kelly penalized Golota by taking away a point, then put Bowe on a five-minute clock to try to recover.
-He did after three minutes, and shortly thereafter the bell rang to end the round.
+Golota, however, was unable to break himself from his habit of committing fouls against his opponents.
+He had been landing punches to Bowe's midsection that were dangerously close to his belt line for much of the earlier portions of the fight, and eventually hit Bowe in his left thigh to garner his first warning from Kelly in the second round.
+A second warning came after a punch from Golota hit Bowe in his crotch later in the round.
+Then, in the fourth round, Golota landed another low shot to Bowe's groin that was hard enough to send the former world champion to the canvas.
+Kelly took a point away from Golota and allowed Bowe five minutes to recover.
+After three minutes, Bowe recovered and the fight resumed.

-The seventh round began with Golota continuing to press the former champion, but once again he was unable to keep his punches up and landed a fourth blow to the testes during the course of the round.
-Kelly warned Golota that he would be disqualified if he did it again.
-The round continued, but with forty seconds left, Golota landed a fifth shot to the testes, dropping Bowe again.
-Kelly immediately disqualified Golota, handing victory to Bowe.
+Towards the end of the sixth round, Golota again managed to hit Bowe with a low blow.
+Kelly again stopped the action to deduct a point from Golota and allow Bowe a chance to recover, but warned Golota that he would stop the fight if he did it one more time.
+Golota acknowledged the warning, and the round was fought to an end.
+The seventh round began with Golota continuing to press the action, but one minute in, he hit Bowe with another low blow.
+Kelly deducted a third point from his score, but allowed the fight to continue.
+With thirty seconds left of the round, Golota hit one last low, which sent Bowe to the canvas again, prompting Kelly to finally disqualify Golota.